nlgtuankiet/dagger-workmanager/README.md

 ### Setup guide:
+:computer: Run `./gradlew :app:installDebug` to install debug application to connected device

-See some red objects in the IDE along with the warning message "Unresolved reference: ..."
+:crystal_ball: See some red objects in the IDE along with the warning message "Unresolved reference: ..."
--> You might want to run `./gradlew :app:kaptDebugKotlin`, this will make all generated code got generated
+:bulb: You might want to run `./gradlew :app:kaptDebugKotlin`, this will make all generated code got generated

-Got "permission denied: ./gradlew"?
+:crystal_ball: Got "permission denied: ./gradlew"?
--> If you are on linux or macos, run `chmod +x ./gradlew` to add execute permission to the `gradlew` file
+:bulb: If you are on linux or macos, run `chmod +x ./gradlew` to add execute permission to the `gradlew` file